georgiy-nezbritskiy/taxi-service/README.md

 # :shinto_shrine: **Features**

-- registration a new driver
+- register a new driver
-- create, update, delete cars, drivers, manufacturers
+- create, update, delete cars/drivers/manufacturers
 - display all information about cars, drivers, manufacturers, cars of current drivers
 - log in/ log out